Event Sourcing Pattern

-Instead of storing just the current state of the data in a domain, use an append-only store to record the full series of actions taken on that data.
-The store acts as the system of record and can be used to materialize the domain objects.
-This can simplify tasks in complex domains, by avoiding the need to synchronize the data model and the business domain, while improving performance, scalability, and responsiveness.
-It can also provide consistency for transactional data, and maintain full audit trails and history that can enable compensating actions.
+Use an append-only store to record the full series of events that describe actions taken on data in a domain, rather than storing just the current state, so that the store can be used to materialize the domain objects.
+This pattern can simplify tasks in complex domains by avoiding the requirement to synchronize the data model and the business domain; improve performance, scalability, and responsiveness; provide consistency for transactional data; and maintain full audit trails and history that may enable compensating actions.

-Most applications work with data, and the typical approach is for the application to maintain the current state of the data by updating it as users work with it.
-For example, in the traditional create, read, update, and delete (CRUD) model a typical data process is to read data from the store, make some modifications to it, and update the current state of the data with the new values—often by using transactions that lock the data.
+Most applications work with data, and the typical approach is for the application to maintain the current state of the data by updating it as users work with the data.
+For example, in the traditional create, read, update, and delete (CRUD) model a typical data process will be to read data from the store, make some modifications to it, and update the current state of the data with the new values—often by using transactions that lock the data.

 The CRUD approach has some limitations:

-CRUD systems perform update operations directly against a data store, which can slow down performance and responsiveness, and limit scalability, due to the processing overhead it requires.
+- The fact that CRUD systems perform update operations directly against a data store may hinder performance and responsiveness, and limit scalability, due to the processing overhead it requires.

-In a collaborative domain with many concurrent users, data update conflicts are more likely because the update operations take place on a single item of data.
+- In a collaborative domain with many concurrent users, data update conflicts are more likely to occur because the update operations take place on a single item of data.

-Unless there's an additional auditing mechanism that records the details of each operation in a separate log, history is lost.
+- Unless there is an additional auditing mechanism, which records the details of each operation in a separate log, history is lost.

-The Event Sourcing pattern defines an approach to handling operations on data that's driven by a sequence of events, each of which is recorded in an append-only store.
-Application code sends a series of events that imperatively describe each action that has occurred on the data to the event store, where they're persisted.
-Each event represents a set of changes to the data (such as
+The Event Sourcing pattern defines an approach to handling operations on data that is driven by a sequence of events, each of which is recorded in an append-only store.
+Application code sends a series of events that imperatively describe each action that has occurred on the data to the event store, where they are persisted.
+Each event represents a set of changes to the data (such as AddedItemToOrder).

-The events are persisted in an event store that acts as the system of record (the authoritative data source) about the current state of the data.
+The events are persisted in an event store that acts as the source of truth or system of record (the authoritative data source for a given data element or piece of information) about the current state of the data.
 The event store typically publishes these events so that consumers can be notified and can handle them if needed.
-Consumers could, for example, initiate tasks that apply the operations in the events to other systems, or perform any other associated action that's required to complete the operation.
+Consumers could, for example, initiate tasks that apply the operations in the events to other systems, or perform any other associated action that is required to complete the operation.
 Notice that the application code that generates the events is decoupled from the systems that subscribe to the events.

-In addition, at any point it's possible for applications to read the history of events, and use it to materialize the current state of an entity by playing back and consuming all the events related to that entity.
-This can occur on demand to materialize a domain object when handling a request, or through a scheduled task so that the state of the entity can be stored as a materialized view to support the presentation layer.
+In addition, at any point in time it is possible for applications to read the history of events, and use it to materialize the current state of an entity by effectively “playing back” and consuming all the events related to that entity.
+This may occur on demand in order to materialize a domain object when handling a request, or through a scheduled task so that the state of the entity can be stored as a materialized view to support the presentation layer.

-The figure shows an overview of the pattern, including some of the options for using the event stream such as creating a materialized view, integrating events with external applications and systems, and replaying events to create projections of the current state of specific entities.
+Figure 1 shows a logical overview of the pattern, including some of the options for using the event stream such as creating a materialized view, integrating events with external applications and systems, and replaying events to create projections of the current state of specific entities.

-The Event Sourcing pattern provides the following advantages:
+The Event Sourcing pattern provides many advantages, including the following:

-Events are immutable and can be stored using an append-only operation.
-The user interface, workflow, or process that initiated an event can continue, and tasks that handle the events can run in the background.
-This, combined with the fact that there's no contention during the processing of transactions, can vastly improve performance and scalability for applications, especially for the presentation level or user interface.
+- Events are immutable and so can be stored using an append-only operation.
+The user interface, workflow, or process that initiated the action that produced the events can continue, and the tasks that handle the events can run in the background.
+This, combined with the fact that there is no contention during the execution of transactions, can vastly improve performance and scalability for applications, especially for the presentation level or user interface.

-Events are simple objects that describe some action that occurred, together with any associated data required to describe the action represented by the event.
-Events don't directly update a data store.
-They're simply recorded for handling at the appropriate time.
-This can simplify implementation and management.
+- Events are simple objects that describe some action that occurred, together with any associated data required to describe the action represented by the event.
+Events do not directly update a data store; they are simply recorded for handling at the appropriate time.
+These factors can simplify implementation and management.

-Events typically have meaning for a domain expert, whereas object-relational impedance mismatch can make complex database tables hard to understand.
+- Events typically have meaning for a domain expert, whereas the complexity of the object-relational impedance mismatch might mean that a database table may not be clearly understood by the domain expert.
 Tables are artificial constructs that represent the current state of the system, not the events that occurred.

-The event store raises events, and tasks perform operations in response to those events.
-This decoupling of the tasks from the events provides flexibility and extensibility.
-Tasks know about the type of event and the event data, but not about the operation that triggered the event.
+- The decoupling of the events from any tasks that perform operations in response to each event raised by the event store provides flexibility and extensibility.
+For example, the tasks that handle events raised by the event store are aware only of the nature of the event and the data it contains.
+The way that the task is executed is decoupled from the operation that triggered the event.
 In addition, multiple tasks can handle each event.
-This enables easy integration with other services and systems that only listen for new events raised by the event store.
-However, the event sourcing events tend to be very low level, and it might be necessary to generate specific integration events instead.
+This may enable easy integration with other services and systems that need only listen for new events raised by the event store.
+However, the event sourcing events tend to be very low level, and it may be necessary to generate specific integration events instead.